CollinJAycock/HashiCorpDemo/README.md

 ### Quick Start

-The [HashiStack Quick Start Guide](./quick-start) provisions a 9 node HashiStack cluster.
+The [HashiStack-HA AWS 2019](./HashStack-HA-2019) provisions a 9 node HashiStack cluster.
 The 6 Consul & Vault agents are running 3 server and 3 agent nodes, while Nomad is running 3 nodes in both Client & Server mode.

 ## Steps